Face-to-face teaching

 Portrait Sculpture with Hazel Reeves, Phoenix Brighton

-Summer school: 5-days in August (dates to be confirmed), 11.30 to 5.30pm each day, course maximum 8
+Summer school: Monday 17 – Friday 21 August 2026, 11.30 to 5.30pm each day, course maximum 8, £425 (inclusive of materials)

 Get ready to become hooked.
 Sculpting a portrait in clay is a very rewarding experience.
 This course will explore how to observe heads – how to see their differeces and similarities, and in turn learn how to translate this understanding into a sculpture which captures a likeness of the sitter.
 On the first day we will sculpt rapidly an under-life-size head of the sitter, without measuring.
 During the next four days we will more systematically build a life-sized clay portrait of our sitter on an armature/bust-peg.
 This concentrated modelling will be interspersed with fun exercises – with clay and without – to help train up the eye and hands.
 There will not be time to hollow-out your piece, but if you are experienced, you can do it after the course, or there is someone at the studios who offers a hollowing-out and firing service.